1944 Quarter Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 Other features of the 1944 quarter

 The 1944 quarters maintain the classic Washington specifications with 25 cents face value and premium 90% silver composition containing 0.1808 troy ounces (5.623 g) of pure silver within the total weight of 0.2204 troy ounces (6.25 g).
-Each perfectly round specimen features a reeded edge with standardized dimensions of 0.06870 inches (1.75 mm) thickness and 0.95669 inches (24.3 mm) diameter, representing the last generation of silver quarters before the 1965 composition change.
+Each perfectly round specimen features a reeded edge with standardized dimensions of 0.06870 inches (1.75 mm) thickness and 0.95669 inches (24.3 mm) diameter, representing the last generation of silver quarters before the Coinage Act of 1965 changed the composition forever.

 Also Read: Top 20 Most Valuable 1776-1976 Bicentennial Quarter